ecmel/refable/README.md

 ## Controllers

 Controllers are instances of classes that you define in your application.
 Each controller class inherits from the Controller base class.
-Controllers can be nested within controllers and can be referneced by name in parent controller.
+Controllers can be nested within controllers and can be referenced by name in parent controller.

 ```html
 <div data-controller="search">